rubyzhao/Sin-Wave-with-Basic-Canvas/README.md

-## Manually performace test results using performance.getEntries() from console of Chrome
+## Manually performace test results using performance.getEntries() from console of Chrome for Canvas_Sin.html
 This is further investigation for [Big different window.performance.timing results for repeat test on the same page](https://github.com/GoogleChrome/puppeteer/issues/5110)

 Last time, with the simplest server: